astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 four vector before and after the transformation, so you could verify that it hasn't changed.
 You could write the code to set up and multiply matrices, or you could write the four equations out separately.
-Which method would be irrelevant to the output.
+Which method you use would be irrelevant to the output.
 ```